Lenin El-Ramly: Life and career

 El-Ramly founded his own theater company in 1980, called Studio 80.
-His aim has been to put another kind of plays on stage than usually could be seen at commercial plays.
-His work Bel-Arabi El-Faseeh of 1991, that has been translated into English as In Plain Arabic, labors at Pan-Arabism.
+He has aimed to put other kinds of plays on stage than usually could be seen in commercial theatres.
+His 1991 work Bel-Arabi El-Faseeh, translated into English as In Plain Arabic, discusses Pan-Arabism.
 This play has been described as matchless satire, and was declared to be the Best Theater Play of the Year in Egypt.
-From Kuwait he received the Soad Sabbah Award for this play.
-From Western media he received praising critics as well, for instance in the Herald Tribune and Time Magazine.
-His theater plays have been staged in the Arab world, as well as in Western countries like France and Australia.
-Although In plain Arabic has been refused during the Carthage Theatre Festival in Tunisia.
+It landed him the Soad Sabbah Award from Kuwait, as well as praise from Western media critics, for instance, the Herald Tribune and Time Magazine.
+His theatre plays have been staged in the Arab world, as well as in Western countries like France and Australia.
+Notably, the Carthage Theatre Festival in Tunisia has refused to show In plain Arabic.

-In 1993, El-Ramly founded his second theater company, called Studio 2000.
+In 1993, El-Ramly founded his second theatre company, called Studio 2000.
 In 1994, he rewrote his debut from 1967 that he had introduced then under the title Al-Erhabi (The Terrorist).
-With this scenario he got widely known in his own country and abroad.
+With this scenario, he became widely known in his own country and abroad.

 El-Ramly's work is widely recognized.
-For instance he won during the Vivay Film Festival for Comical Movies in 1987, and received the Kuwaiti en Soad Sabbah Award in 1991.
-In 2005 El-Ramly was honored with the Prince Claus Award from the Netherlands.
+For instance, he won during the Vivay Film Festival for Comical Movies in 1987, and the aforementioned Kuwaiti Soad Sabbah Award in 1991.
+In 2005, El-Ramly was honored with the Prince Claus Award from the Netherlands.
 The jury valued his "constructive use of humour to provoke public analysis of social and cultural issues."